-The US market differs in that it usually relies on a disqualified lender list, which expressly sets out those institutions that cannot become lenders even during an event of a default.
+The US and Asian LL markets differ in that they usually rely on a disqualified lender list, which expressly sets out those institutions that cannot become lenders even during an event of a default.
 As a general rule, borrower consent is required, unless an event of default is occurring, and borrower consent is deemed given after a certain number of business days.